redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD1-the-three-steps-of-TDD.markdown

         assertEquals(0.0d, basket.getTotalAmount(), 0.0d);
     }

-Thats how TDD works.
-You dont write a Production-Code class.
+That's how TDD works.
+You don't write a Production-Code class.
-First, you write a test that use a (non-existent) ProductionCode class, and then you implement that class.
+First, you write a test that use a (non-existent) Production-Code class, and then you implement that class.
 With each test, you make just a few design decisions **and then you write the code that this test requires.**